Top 8 experiences when travelling to Coober Pedy

 Those between- and post-War years of wild poker games, binges, brawls and jalopies loaded with gelignite might be long gone, but this is still a town of characters and their yarns — but no names, no pack-drill.

 Pull up a beer at, say, the Outback Bar and Grill and soon you’re overhearing lines like, “I built a beautiful tunnelling machine.
 It cost me $70,000 and my marriage.
 But I’ve still got the machine.”
-Or a crusty local wag bunging it on for some wide-eyed backpackers: “You know why there’s no crocs left in Lake Eyre?
+Or a local mystifying wide-eyed backpackers: “You know why there’s no crocs left in Lake Eyre?
 The sharks got ‘em all.”
 What would the Outback be without a bit of bulldust?

 If you enjoyed this piece on Coober Pedy, read more about Australia’s iconic outback destinations in our comprehensive guide.